tinymce/tinymce-docs/_includes/configuration/dockerized-hyperlinking-service.md

 and download either:
 * _Tiny Enhanced Media Embed_, or
 * _Tiny Link Checker_.
-2. Open a command line and navigate to the directory containing `ephox-spelling_<version>.zip`.
+2. Open a command line and navigate to the directory containing `ephox-hyperlinking_<version>.zip`.
 Windows Users should open a Bash command line as the Administrator User.
-3. Extract the contents of `ephox-spelling_<version>.zip`, such as:
+3. Extract the contents of `ephox-hyperlinking_<version>.zip`, such as:

     ```sh
-    unzip ephox-spelling_<version>.zip -d tinymce-hyperlinking-service
+    unzip ephox-hyperlinking_<version>.zip -d tinymce-hyperlinking-service
     ```
     The structure of the extracted files will be:
     ```sh